-Adding CSS properties for content area provides you with in-depth training on Developer.
-Taught by Chris Converse as part of the Create an Interactive Photo Gallery with jQuery and Dreamweaver
+Join Chris Converse for an in-depth discussion in this video Adding CSS properties for content area, part of Create an Interactive Photo Gallery with jQuery and Dreamweaver.

 Download a copy of the finished web site here.